zacs/tumblr2jekyll/README.md

 Assumptions
 -----------

+1. You have Python installed
-1. The Tumblr V2 API stil exists.
+2. The Tumblr V2 API stil exists.
-2. You are using a traditional Jekyll structure (eg. `_posts/` and `images/`).
+3. You are using a traditional Jekyll structure (eg. `_posts/` and `images/`).
 If not, the script is easy enough to edit on your own.
-3. You don't really care about the `description` field in the posts, since Tumblr doesn't have one (I just re-write the title there).
+4. You don't really care about the `description` field in the posts, since Tumblr doesn't have one (I just re-write the title there).

 ### <a id="custom_fields"/>Details on custom fields